-During Energy Awareness Month many schools undertake energy efficiency and conservation activities.
+Each year, the U.S. Department of Energy designates October as Energy Awareness Month.
+During the month, many schools undertake energy efficiency and conservation activities.
 These classroom activities connect well to student homes as many families approach the winter heating season.
 Using energy wisely makes sense – both for the environment and for economics.

 The Energy Expo was created to provide students with an expanded opportunity to learn about energy efficiency technologies while improving research and presentation skills.